webrecorder/browsertrix-crawler/README.md

 Browsertix Crawler supports the use of a yaml file to set parameters for a crawl.
 This can be used by passing a valid yaml file to the `--config` option.

 The YAML file can contain the same parameters as the command-line arguments.
 If a parameter is set on the command-line and in the yaml file, the value from the command-line will be used.
 For example, the following should start a crawl with config in `crawl-config.yaml` (where [VERSION] represents the version of browsertrix-crawler image you're working with).
+The current [VERSION] can be found by checking the package.json file.

 ```